-Over the last few years, coworking has become an exceedingly popular option.
-By sharing workspace with other companies, businesses are able to cut costs and still provide employees with a dedicated workspace.
+Over the last few years, coworking has become an exceedingly popular option, and many coworking statistics can prove it.
+By sharing workspace with other companies, businesses can cut costs and still provide employees with a dedicated workspace.

 There are distinct benefits for employees as well.
 These spaces give remote employees access to a professional workspace and the chance to network with those sharing the space.
-Users cite an increase in productivity and a chance for collaboration with other office mates as the primary motivations for choosing this work environment.
+Users cite an increase in productivity and an opportunity for collaboration with other office mates as the primary motivations for choosing this work environment.

-Users who find the right space are loath to leave it, as long as the space is convenient and well maintained.
+Users who find the suitable space are reluctant to leave it, as long as the space is convenient and well maintained.
 As the industry has started to mature, companies are moving toward locking clients into longer-term leases.

 3. We’re moving away from the traditional 9 to 5 working model.

-26.2% of these businesses go on to open a second location.
-Only 8.6% branch out to offer more than two locations or start franchising.
+There has been a 158% increase in coworking spaces since 2020.
 The coworking space demand has been high over the last few years, prompting more expansion in this industry.

 5. 60% of coworking space providers admit it’s challenging to sign up new members.

-Part of the problem is that the market is very competitive.
-Another is that there are a lot of misconceptions about how well the concept works.
+The problem is that the market is very competitive.
+Also, there are a lot of misconceptions about how well the concept works.
 Companies express the concern that staff may get distracted.
 Also, in industries where security is a big concern, companies may not be willing to risk working in a shared environment.